wmmihaa/microServiceBus.docs/nav/integrations/api.md

 Paste your token in the *api_key* field at the top of the field.

-> Tip: To use the API from out side the swagger page, add the token to the Authorization header.
+> Tip: To use the API from outside the swagger page, add the token to the Authorization header.

 ```bash
 url -X GET --header 'Accept: application/json' --header 'Authorization: bearer ....' 'https://microservicebus.com/api/organizations'